-In June of 2018, Georgia Strait Alliance decided to join forces with fishers, governments, intergovernmental and non-governmental organizations, academia, artists, recycling companies, seafood distributors, and other businesses and organizations from around the world to tackle the ever increasing problem of ghost gear in our oceans through the Global Ghost Gear Initiative.
+Fishers, governments, intergovernmental and non-governmental organizations, academia, artists, recycling companies, seafood distributors, and other businesses and organizations from around the world are joining forces to tackle the ever increasing problem of ghost gear in our oceans through the Global Ghost Gear Initiative.

 The Global Ghost Gear Initiative (GGGI) is a cross-sectoral alliance of organizations dedicated to solving the problem of abandoned, lost or otherwise discarded fishing gear (ALDFG), also known as “ghost gear”, on a global scale.
-Because ghost gear has negative impacts on wildlife, marine environments and local economies, Georgia Strait Alliance felt it was important to be part of an initiative to help clean up and protect our oceans because the issue is a growing one in our local waters as well as around the world.
+Because ghost gear has negative impacts on wildlife, marine environments and local economies, this is an important initiative to help clean up and protect our oceans locally as well as around the world.

 The three mission objectives of the GGGI are:

 - To improve the health of marine ecosystems